sonicle-webtop/docs/core.rst

 * | ``ajax.specialtimeout`` [ milliseconds ]
   | Allow override of default timeout on proxies/requests that may take longer than 30 seconds.
-  | Currently used only by mail message grid to allow longer search queries.
+  | @since: 5.3.3 : used by mail message grid to allow longer search queries.
-  | @since: 5.3.3
+  | @since: 5.8.12 : used by mail send ajax call to support slow responses from SMTP servers.

 .. _login-settings-section: